 Welcome to my website news!
 Work continues on the website as I add new digitals from the past five years.
 I have started scanning my film images and have added wolves, more Lake Superior, grouse, owls, Florida, Arizona and Texas birds, western landscapes and more.
 I will note new uploads here as they are added.
-I am also writing for both the Marquette Mining Journal newspaper (back of the Outdoor section on Friday here) and the Marquette Monthly here - dragonflies and damselflies in September and fungi and slime molds in October issues.
-Thanks again!
+I am also writing for both the Marquette Mining Journal newspaper (back of the Outdoor section on Friday here) and the Marquette Monthly here - recently writing stories on dragonflies and damselflies in September, fungi and slime molds in October and wild turkeys for November in the past three issues.
+Thanks for visiting!
 Scot